 “You complain too much,” Nim said.
 “You’ll get wrinkles before you’re even truly an adult.”

-Leara’s eyes narrowed a little but she didn’t contradict her sister.
-It was true that she’d only been of marrying age for two years, but that fact seemed to pale in comparison to her role in the village.
+Leara’s eyes narrowed a little, but she didn’t contradict her sister.
+And why should she?
+She’d only been of coupling age for two years, but that fact seemed to pale compared to her role in the village.
 The Schlinn legacy was a long one; if there was a class system for the people of Merdoc, they would be royalty.
-Since there was none, they were simply the favored ones.
+Since there were none, they were simply the favored ones.

 “It matters little what they think,” Leara said.
 She didn’t mean any malice by the comment, she just had very little regard for the people of Merdoc.
 They were a violent people and most didn’t grow to a wise, old age.
 Most of them died in fist fights gone wrong, or by murder most foul.